IGH Institute Advisory Board Members – Biographies

 Canada Research Chair in Global Health Equity & Social Justice with Marginalized Populations

-Dr. Carmen Logie, Tier 2 Canada Research Chair in Global Health Equity and Social Justice with Marginalized Populations, is a Full Professor at the Factor-Inwentash Faculty of Social Work, University of Toronto, an Adjunct Professor at the United Nations University Institute for Water, Environment, & Health, an Adjunct Scientist at Women’s College Hospital, and a Researcher at the Centre for Gender & Sexual Health Equity.
-Her community-based research program advances understanding of, and develops interventions to address, intersecting forms of stigma and discrimination associated with HIV and other social and health disparities in Canada, Uganda, Kenya, South Africa, and Tanzania with people living with HIV, refugee and displaced youth, LGBTQ+ communities, Indigenous youth, climate-affected youth, and people at the intersection of these identities.
+Dr. Carmen Logie, Tier 2 Canada Research Chair in Global Health Equity and Social Justice with Marginalized Populations, is a Full Professor at the Factor-Inwentash Faculty of Social Work, University of Toronto, an Adjunct Professor at the United Nations University Institute for Water, Environment, & Health, and an Adjunct Scientist at Women’s College Hospital.
+Her community-based research program advances understanding of, and develops interventions to address, intersecting forms of stigma and discrimination associated with HIV and other social and health disparities in Canada, Uganda, Kenya, and Tanzania with people living with HIV, refugee and displaced youth, LGBTQ communities, Indigenous youth, climate-affected youth, and people at the intersection of these identities.
+She is a Deputy Editor at the Journal of the International AIDS Society and Stigma & Health.

 Jeffrey S. Mogil, PhD, FCAHS, FRSC,